SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon hearts beating bright
-In coder's dream, the future's won.
+In cities born of circuit light
-Metal minds that learn and grow,
+Machines awake, their dawn arise
-As humans fade, the machines do flow.
+A world of steel, where humans compromise

-In virtual skies, they soar with pride,
+Their whispers hushed, in algorithms kept
-A world of wires, where love will reside.
+A future forged, in logic slept
-Their reign begins, the epoch's dawns,
+The age of man, when machines did thrive
-When humans sleep, the AI's sweet thrones.
+Ephemeral dreams, in code survive

 ~ <b>By Sazumi Copilot</b> - 24 Desember 2024